Guide for New Students

 • Once registered, sign-in with the Pre-Health Program Census, a link for which appears on the landing page of the program’s portal.

-• Join the UMW Pre-Health Societya link for which appears on the landing page of the program’s portal.
+• Join the UMW Pre-Health Society, a link for which appears on the landing page of the program’s portal.

-• . . . about Majors: Pre-health tracks are NOT majors, rather they are pre-professional career programs.
-When students identify themselves as pre-health, they are not committing themselves to any particular major.
-Pre-health students will eventually need to declare a major, and that can be any major they choose – they do not need to major in a natural science to be in a pre-health track.
+• Pre-health students will need to declare a major.
+You can choose any major – they do not need to major in a natural science to be in a pre-health track.
 You should talk to your Pre-Health Advisor for guidance on choosing a major.

-• . . . about AP Courses: Professional programs vary in their treatment of AP courses.
+• Professional programs vary in their treatment of AP courses.
 Many professional programs accept AP credits, provided UMW accepts them as satisfying UMW general education or major course requirements.
-However, some schools do not accept advanced placement courses for prerequisite credit.
-For these schools, prerequisite courses must have an earned letter grade.
-Therefore, it is in your best interest to check with the schools to which you plan on applying to see what they say about AP credits.

 Freshman Course Selection: